- About

 If you encounter an issue that might just be a general hardware/software issue, or you simply have questions about terminology, processes, etc., first check the ArchWiki, man pages, and other resources for relevant information.
 (Consider this a gentle reminder to RTFM...ha!)

-If you're confident an issue you've encountered is due to a problem within GDL, please provide a detailed report via GitHub or email (support[at]goldendrakestudios[dot]com) and, if convenient, share the log file located at /root/gdl.log
+If you're confident an issue you've encountered is due to a problem within GDL, please provide a detailed report.
+If convenient, share ~/gdl.log

-To contribute financially and receive certain benefits, including increased influence over the development of GDL and our indie game projects, please support us through Patreon or GitHub Sponsors (donations via Ko-fi, PayPal, and Venmo are also greatly appreciated).
-We are deeply grateful for all our supporters, including:
+To contribute financially and receive certain benefits, including increased influence over the development of GDL and our indie game projects, please support us through Patreon or GitHub Sponsors.
+Donations via Ko-fi, Liberapay, Venmo and PayPal are also appreciated.
+We're deeply grateful for all our supporters, including:

 - Lyle R.